 How to enter data

-There are two ways to enter data into the CoBE tool.
-The user can either enter building information manually or upload a spreadsheet with a list of buildings.
+Users can either enter building information manually or upload a spreadsheet with a list of buildings.
 See our walkthrough for information on how to enter data.
-See our growing list of case studies for information on how we used the tool to conduct what-if scenarios.
+Our case studies provide information on how to use the tool to conduct what-if scenarios.